storacha/w3up/packages/w3up-client/README.md

     Client-->>web3.storage w3up service: Email address validated
     web3.storage w3up service->>Client: Here is a UCAN delegating permission from Space DID to Agent DID
 ```

-Calling `authorize` will cause an email to be sent to the given address.
-Once a user clicks the confirmation link in the email, the `authorize` method will resolve.
-Make sure to check for errors, as `authorize` will fail if the email is not confirmed within the expiration timeout.

 ##### Bringing your own Agent and delegation